Sustainable Living Actions

 - Bartering your surplus, or preserving it, in exchange for what neighbours grow.

 Organic growing has always been one of the most popular Sustainable Living/Future Living Skills topics.
-To download your copy you first need to be registered via your district/city page, or be an individual subscriber to get your password.
+To download your copy you first need to be registered.
 All topics are covered by the one password.

 Lisa avoids waste.
 She's a recycler as well as a cyclist.
 This early Sustainable Living course participant had already labelled her mailbox 'NO junk mail' when she started the course, but learned lots more about how to avoid buying stuff destined early for landfill, about re-using and recycling.